kyletress/kyletress.github.io/_pages/bookshelf.md

 It's a work in progress, partially complete and in no particular order.
 Some day I'll add my reading notes to each entry.

+If you like this list you should check out my [monthly reading list email](/newsletter).

 - [The Death of Expertise](http://www.amazon.com/dp/0190469412/?tag=tress-20): The Campaign Against Established Knowledge and Why it Matters
 - [Be Like The Fox](http://www.amazon.com/dp/0393609723/?tag=tress-20): Machiavelli In His World
 - [The History of the Peloponnesian War](http://www.amazon.com/dp/0140440399/?tag=tress-20)